This is from a letter Sigmund Freud wrote to his pastor friend Oskar Pfister:

 If I were really going to be serious about arguing that human life consists largely of illusions and self-deceptions, I'd go deep, all the way down to what it means to be a self in the first place.
 While we certainly do have an internal sense of self, we do not exist in the way we think we do, as some sort of ego-substance named "Chris Wright" or "John Smith" or whatnot, a Person or a Soul or a Self with a Will and an Identity, etc. What "I" am, in effect, is just a body infused with consciousness, self-consciousness specifically, consciousness of being conscious.
 There is no Ego in the grand, substantival sense we like to think.
 Again, I've written about this subject elsewhere.
 We're just conscious bodies running around fighting and playing, mating and talking, bodies with advanced brains that can construct the sense of an integral self based on things that have happened and are happening to the body -- sensations, perceptions, memories, and responses to other bodies (or rather to embodied selves, for that's how each human body perceives itself and other bodies).
 There is no "John Smith": the entity denoted by a name is an illusory construct.

 To get a better idea, an intuitive idea, of the magnitude of the illusion, I can only suggest you go to a mirror and look at the pupils in your eyes very closely.
 Ordinarily we "see" pupils as some kind of substance, like a direct expression of, or a gateway to, the self that we are.
 But of course the pupil is a hole -- an absence, not a presence.
 When I glance at the bathroom light in the mirror and then look back at my pupils, I find it pretty disconcerting to see them dilate.
 I can then vividly see they're merely deep black holes, vacant, nothing, and it's as if right at the center of my self is an emptiness, a soullessness.
 I see myself as just a biological robot or a zombie.
-But then when I back away the impression dissipates and everything is back to normal, I'm back to being a substantive self/soul named "Chris Wright."
+But then when I back away from the mirror the impression dissipates and everything is back to normal, I'm back to being a substantive self/soul named "Chris Wright."

 Anyway, the broader point is that we're not categorically different from other animals, as we like to think; we're merely stupid, self-deceiving, "soul-less" animals genetically not far removed from Neanderthals, mammals like any dolphin or elephant, mammals among whom the females lactate -- feeding their baby with their body! -- and the males clumsily, gruntingly ejaculate fluids into the female or onto their own hand as they stare at moving images of naked females mating with other males.
 That's our essence -- grossly corporeal, instinctual, comical, in most cases not especially rational or intelligent.